 Inspection and testing fees

-Inspections are cost recovered.
+Inspections of imported food intended for sale are cost recovered.
 See our charging guidelines.

-We regulate FICAs under an audit arrangement with you where we assess and recognise your food safety management system.
+We regulate FICAs under an audit arrangement with you where we assess the effectiveness of your documented food safety management system.

 Find out more about FICAs.